 According to the literature on blended learning, it has been observed that there is no single universal definition of it.
-Delialioglu and Yildirim asserted that integrating ICT resources into academic courses strategically and methodically introduces a new way to approach instructional aims.
+Delialioglu and Yildirim7 asserted that integrating ICT resources into academic courses strategically and methodically introduces a new way to approach instructional aims.
 There are several names for this instructional method or teaching approach like blended learning, mediated learning, and hybrid instruction.
-While in the words of, it is an amalgamation of instructional modalities, particularly in-person (face-to-face) and online learning.
-Garrison and Kanuka state that blended learning is the merger of various instruction delivery methods, pedagogical frameworks, and learning philosophies that take place in a socially engaging learning environment.
-Some scholars also accept blended learning systems that combine inperson training with computer-mediated instruction.
-Person training with computer-mediated instruction from the concept of blended learning was developed as a means for institutions to progressively transition from conventional face-to-face procedures to an "E-intensive" approach by using information and communication technologies (ICT) as part of the delivery.
-And it has been demonstrated that combining educational resources with online interventions is preferable to both virtual and conventional face-to-face modalities of training.
+While in the words of8, it is an amalgamation of instructional modalities, particularly in-person (face-to-face) and online learning.
+Garrison and Kanuka5 state that blended learning is the merger of various instruction delivery methods, pedagogical frameworks, and learning philosophies that take place in a socially engaging learning environment.
+Some scholars also accept blended learning systems that combine inperson training with computer-mediated instruction.9-10 The concept of blended learning was developed as a means for institutions to progressively transition from conventional face-to-face procedures to an "E-intensive" approach by using information and communication technologies (ICT) as part of the delivery11.
+And it has been demonstrated that combining educational resources with online interventions is preferable to both virtual and conventional face-to-face modalities of training.12